 Unfortunately, it is difficult to provide an exact timeline for Cymbalta withdrawal because the severity and duration of the symptoms will vary greatly from person to person.
 While some people may experience moderate to severe symptoms for a few days, others will continue to experience symptoms for months after discontinuing Cymbalta use.

-Although it’s impossible to determine exactly how long Cymbalta withdrawal will take, the safest way to stop using the drug is with professional medical treatment.
-An experienced doctor will be able to provide adequate treatment and gradual tapering with a detox program that meets your specific needs.
+Although it’s impossible to determine exactly how long Cymbalta withdrawal will take, the safest way to stop using the drug is with a medical detox program.
+An experienced doctor will be able to provide adequate Cymbalta treatment and gradual tapering with a detox program that meets your specific needs.